What is VoIP (Voice Over IP)? | Definition and Features

 • IAX – Original standard for communication between Asterisk PBXs (A standard for other data communication systems, currently in version 2 – IAX2)

-• Skype – Proprietary peer-to-peer protocol used in Skype application
+• Skype – Proprietary peer-to-peer protocol used in the Skype application

 • IAX2 – Communication standard between Asterisk PBXs that will replace IAX